datalad-handbook/book/docs/usecases/supervision.rst

 to a lab in Japan soon, and is very busy preparing this stay and coordinating other projects.
 However, everyone is confident that Megan will be just fine.
-The IT office issues an account on the computational cluster for her, and the Post-doc that collected the data points her to the directories in which the data is stored.
+The IT office issues an account on the computational cluster for her, and the postdoc that collected the data points her to the directories in which the data is stored.

 When she starts, Megan realizes that she has no experience with the